 - Have your child bite down on gauze at the extraction site for 15 minutes.
 Slight oozing is expected and may continue for several hours without need for alarm.

-- Feed your child soft foods
+- Feed your child soft foods.

 - Do not allow him or her to suck on straws or spit on the day of the extraction.
+Use Children’s MOTRIN or TYLENOL immediately after their appointment, and as directed, until bedtime.

 Sealants or Fillings